safespring/web/content/en/services/containerplatform-new.md

 By managing the IaaS and PaaS layers, we empower you to focus on developing and deploying your applications, with Safespring taking care of the infrastructure and compliance.

-## Interested in Trying Out the Platform?
+## Interested in trying out the platform?

 Join our beta program and explore the full functionality of the Safespring Container Platform as it launches!
 We’re excited to onboard our first beta users in early 2025.
 Be among the first to experience a powerful, scalable, and secure environment tailored for your needs.